linod

 plugin adds functionality for background work such

-as running scheduled tasks, sending notifications, and logging to the
+as running system tasks, sending notifications, and logging to the

 lino.log